-Notice is hereby given that the 2017 Annual Meeting of Stockholders of SenesTech, Inc., a Delaware corporation (the Company), will be held on Friday, May 19, 2017 at 10:00 a.m., local time, at the Holiday Inn Hotel & Suites, Phoenix Airport North at 1515 N 44th St., Phoenix, AZ 85008, for the following purposes:
+Notice is hereby given that the 2019 Annual Meeting of Stockholders of SenesTech, Inc., a Delaware corporation (the "Company"), will be held on Tuesday, June 18, 2019 at 10:00 a.m., local time, at the Holiday Inn Hotel and Suites, Phoenix Airport North at 1515 N. 44th St., Phoenix, AZ 85008, for the following purposes:

-- 1. To elect the following individuals to the board of directors: Julia Williams and Marc Dumont as Class I directors, each to serve for a three-year term until the annual general meeting of stockholders to be held in 2020 and until her or his successor is duly elected and qualified; - 2.
-To ratify the appointment of M&K CPAS, PLLC as the Companys independent registered public accounting firm for the fiscal year ending December 31, 2017; and - 3.
-To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. To elect the following individuals to the board of directors: Loretta P. Mayer, Ph.D., Matthew Szot and Kenneth Siegel as Class III directors, each to serve for a three-year term until the annual meeting of stockholders to be held in 2022 and until his or her successor is duly elected and qualified; - 2.
+To ratify the appointment of M&K CPAS, PLLC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.